What Are the CIS Controls for Effective Cyber Defense?

 Why Do the CIS Controls Work?

-they are based on years of research and real-world cybersecurity experiences.
+they are based on years of research and real-world Cybersecurity experiences.
 CIS Controls focus on the most common and impactful cybersecurity risks and provide prioritized steps for addressing them.

 Developed by a community of cybersecurity experts, the CIS Controls are regularly updated to reflect the evolving threat landscape.